learn-co-curriculum/javascript-fix-this/README.md

 correct context, and that the proper `updateFunction` is being called to update the status.
 You'll need to use `call` inside these functions to get the tests to pass. **Hint:** Remember that the `function` argument to `setTimeout` *also* needs to be bound to the proper context!
-Think abou using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) with your `setTimeout` calls.
+Think about using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) with your `setTimeout` calls.

 * Write your own code for the `makeDessert` function that will decide based on which link was clicked whether to `makePie` or